7 Types of Intermittent Fasting

 Just like the 16:8 Method, the 20:4 Method requires you to keep your body fasting for 20 hours.

 This method has four hours eating window in which you can take 2 meals as per your capacity.
-Since there is only four hours window for eating, you should not take many calories in such a short period.
+Since there are only four hours to eat, you should not take many calories in such a short period.

-However, experts recommend keeping this window during the evening so that your body can have enough calories to function properly during the fasting period of full night and the next day.
+However, experts recommend keeping this window during the evening so that your body can have enough calories to function correctly during fasting for a full night and the next day.

 The 20:4 Method is not recommended for all types of people as not all people can keep fasting for 20 long hours.

-This could invite other problems as your body is not ready for fasting for such a long period.
+This could cause other problems as your body is not ready for fasting for such a long period.

 3. The 5:2 Method – Modified Calorie

-The 5:2 method requires your body to keep fasting for at least two days a week.
+The 5:2 method requires your body to fast for at least two days a week.

-A week has seven days from which you have to fast for two days which is why this method is called the 5:2 Method.
-It is also known as a different name i.e. Modified Calorie.
+A week has seven days from which you have to fast for two days, which is why this method is called the 5:2 Method.
+It is also known by a different name i.e. Modified Calorie.

-In this diet, calorie intake for both men and women is restricted to only 600 calories.
+This diet restricts calorie intake for both men and women to only 600 calories.

-For the other five days, you can follow the routine and can eat whatever you eat.
-You only have to follow the strict diet and calorie intake for two days of fasting.
+You can follow the routine for the other five days and eat whatever you eat.
+You only have to follow a strict diet and calorie intake for two days of fasting.

 4. The 24 Hours Fast Method